Guide to development within LAVA¶

 LAVA is developed using Debian packaging to ensure that

 daemons and system-wide configuration is correctly updated with

 changes in the codebase.
-There is no support for pypi or python
+There is no official support for pypi or python

 virtual environments or installing directly from a git directory.

 python-setuptools is used but only with

-tarballs to be used for the Debian packaging,
+tarballs to be used for the Debian packaging, not for

 Developers can update the installed code on their own systems manually (by copying files into the system paths) and/or use symlinks where appropriate but changes need to be tested in a system which is deployed using the Developer package build before being proposed for review.
 All changes must also pass all the unit tests, unless those tests are already allowed to be skipped using unittest decorators.